stephaniecrocker91/rock-paper-scissors/README.md

 #### [HTML Validator](https://validator.w3.org/)

 Tested and no errors found.
+Warnings:
-The warnings noted below are for placed that will be filled out using Javascript code.
+* The empty headers are for spaced that will be filled out using Javascript code
+* The section area warning suggesting a h2-h6 element: I don't think the form needs a header as it is pretty self explanatory.

 <img src="assets/images/html-validator.png" width="800px">